Pickett returns to help Pitt snap skid, defeat Florida St. - WHIZ News

-Pickett returned to the starting lineup after missing two games due to an ankle injury.
+Pickett returned to the starting lineup after missing two games, losses to top-15 teams Miami and Notre Dame.
 The senior completed 21 of 27 passes for 210 yards, connecting with freshman Jordan Addison a season-high 11 times for 127 yards.

+“I’m just not at 100 percent yet,” Pickett said.
+“I had this game circled after it happened, I kind of knew this was the game where it would come back or at least plan to come back.
+A credit to our training staff and doctors.
+I was pretty much living with those guys to this moment.
+A lot of hard work went into it and it’s just great to be back.”

-Patti came off the bench to score touchdowns from 1 and 2 yards for Pittsburgh (4-4, 3-4 Atlantic Coast Conference).
+Pickett said he was watching Florida State film, preparing for this game during the bye last week.
+With Pitt on the goal line twice in the first half, he yielded to Patti for touchdown runs from 1 and 2 yards for Pittsburgh (4-4, 3-4 Atlantic Coast Conference).
+But Pickett was efficient and showed little effects from the ankle injury.

+“Kenny Pickett is a tough, tough son of a gun,” Pitt coach Pat Narduzzi said.
+“I didn’t even know if he was going to go or not.
+He did go and he played hard.
+Obviously, he had a heavily taped up, braced ankle, but he’s my MVP.
+Our offense ticks when he’s out there.”

-Jordan Travis had an 88-yard TD run, but Florida State (2-5, 1-5) couldn’t generate much of a rushing attack otherwise.
-The Seminoles had just 58 yards on their other 34 carries.
+Florida State’s offense stopped ticking and was scoreless in the second half for a third straight game.
+Jordan Travis had an 88-yard TD run, but Florida State (2-5, 1-5) couldn’t generate much of a rushing attack otherwise, accumulating just 58 yards on their other 34 carries.

+Travis left the game at halftime with an undisclosed injury.
+Freshman Chubba Purdy came off the bench and completed 12 of 21 passes for 38 yards, including an interception.

 The Panthers scored four touchdowns with the benefit of short fields, completing drives of 32, 41, 47 and 20 yards.
 Two interceptions as well as a pair of fourth-down stops helped Pitt’s offense.